Table of Contents

 As a genetic counselor, you will be in charge of assessing the different gene strands of your patients and their families.
 The results of your work will help them understand the risks of them contracting particular diseases and disorders so that they can avoid these issues.

-Median salary – $72,090
+Median salary- $72,090

 This means that you’ll be working in hospitals, laboratories, or clinics.
 You will also learn how to analyze genetic data through different mediums.
 This requires you to be an expert in biotechnology, biochemistry, and pharmacology.
+We are halfway there to learn about the best biotechnology job, so keep scrolling!

-#5 | Agricultural & food scientist
+#5 | Agricultural & Food Scientist

 An agricultural scientist ensures that the crops and animals meet all safety standards before ending up in the food manufacturing industry.
-On the other hand, a food scientist looks after the quality of the food that the industry produces and makes sure its additives and taste comply with the industry-standard requirements.
+On the other hand, a food scientist looks after the quality of the food that the industry produces and ensures its additives and taste comply with the industry-standard requirements.

-Median salary – $61,480 to $71,730
+Median salary- $61,480 to $71,730

 To be able to do this, agricultural and food scientists have to perform qualitative and quantitative tests and report any breaches to the respective governing body.
 Consequently, thorough knowledge of chemistry, microbiology, and food technology is a must for this job.